tryton-vanmeer/Toshokan/README.md

 # Toshokan (図書館 Library)

-CLI tool for searching installed Steam games for their APPID
+Toshokan is a CLI tool for searching your installed Steam games to find their APPID

 ## Notes